 As the Sheffield Independent quite rightly pointed out, the couple were strangers to Castleton.
 They had no known associations in the village and there was no evidence to suggest that had spent so much as a night in any hotel or lodging house anywhere near the Castleton area.
 It was ascertained by Police that the couple were still in Manchester on the night of the 31st, but where they’d spent Saturday night, or any of the five or six days that followed, wasn’t unclear.
 It seemed improbable that they had spent the entire week sitting brooding alone in the cave or rambling around on the moors.
 Certainly not in winter.

-Among the profusion of unanswered questions and riddles surrounding the death of the couple, one conundrum in particular stands out; not one single newspaper mentioned that the couple’s arrival in Winnats Pass coincided with the New Year’s weekend ramble organized by Ward and the Clarion Ramblers.
+Among the profusion of unanswered questions and riddles surrounding the death of the couple, one conundrum in particular stands out; not one single newspaper mentioned that the couple’s arrival in Winnats Pass on New Year’s Day coincided with the annual mass ramble organized by Ward and the Clarion Ramblers.